Smithsonian Institution Achieves Significant Fleet Efficiency Improvements

 Using FleetWave’s integrated suite of workshop, inventory and fuel management tools, the Smithsonian supports all maintenance management oversight and cost visibility using the single, centrally-administered fleet management information system.

-A fuel interface added in 2011 is supporting the institution’s goal of importing 100% of its conventional and alternative fuel details into FleetWave.
-In addition, deploying FleetWave’s motor pool module allows the Smithsonian’s drivers to access the application to reserve pool vehicles from anywhere, at any time.
+A fuel interface is supporting the institution’s goal of importing 100% of its conventional and alternative fuel details and deploying FleetWave’s motor pool module allows the Smithsonian’s drivers to pool vehicles from anywhere, at any time.

 A wide range of Smithsonian personnel – from the central fleet administration team to remote technicians and internal fleet users – are using FleetWave.
-Individually configured user login details ensure that secure access to fleet operating data is always maintained so that proprietary data– such as confidential driver details– are only accessible to appropriate personnel.
+Individually configured user login details ensure that secure access to fleet operating data is always maintained so that proprietary data – such as confidential driver details – is only accessible to appropriate personnel.

 Impressive improvements in fleet efficiencies

 The Smithsonian Institution’s fleet management team are now able to determine the true lifecycle cost of assets.
 Bi-annual mandatory fleet status reporting alone has been cut from months to days, and in addition, they’re able to produce in-depth fiscal reports, which not only saves months of data manipulation and manual analysis but also enables more informed fact-based financial decisions.